Office of English Language Acquisition, Department of Education.

 Language instruction educational program means an instruction course—

-(A) In which an English learner is placed for the purpose of developing and attaining English proficiency, while meeting challenging State academic standards; and,
+(A) In which a limited English proficient child is placed for the purpose of developing and attaining English proficiency, while meeting challenging State academic content and student academic achievement standards, as required by section 1111(b)(1); and

-(B) That may make instructional use of both English and a child's native language to enable the child to develop and attain English proficiency, and may include the participation of English proficient children if such course is designed to enable all participating children to become proficient in English and a second language.
-(Section 3201 of the ESEA)
+(B) That may make instructional use of both English and a child's native language to enable the child to develop and attain English proficiency, and may include the participation of English proficient children if such course is Start Printed Page 76960designed to enable all participating children to become proficient in English and a second language.
+(Section 3301 of the ESEA)

 Large sample means an analytic sample of 350 or more students (or other single analysis units), or 50 or more groups (such as classrooms or schools) that contain 10 or more students (or other single analysis units).
 (34 CFR 77.1)